 Conversational language groups have moved online!
 Please join.
-The staff group has joined forces with the student language cafes and staff at RGU.
 We meet regularly to practice conversing in different languages.

-The main groups we have at the moment are French, German, Spanish, Italian and Arabic.
+The main groups we have at the moment are Arabic, French, German, Italian and Spanish.
 However if there is enough interest in practicing other languages, then new groups could be formed.
 To join an existing group please contact one of the hosts below.
 To start a new language group please fill in this online form.

 All levels are welcome- you can join in the conversation as much as you feel comfortable with.